ramtin-ehsani/Code-Analyzer/README.md

 ## Overview

 This program is an analyzer for Java projcets.
 It uses [ANTLR] to parse the codes.
+It analyzes the following characteristics:
+- number of classes
+- number of attributes
-It counts the number of classes, number of attributes, type of each attribute (public, private, protected), number of methods and number of class access in each class in the project.
+- type of each attribute (public, private, protected)
+- number of methods
+- number of class accesses in each class in the project.

 ## Sample Result
 The test project can be found in the `test` directory in the repository.